Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: Introduction

 \section{Introduction}

-Due to its computation-intensive nature, deep learning models are typically trained on large clusters in a \emph{distributed} manner \cite{Dean12a,Li14a,Chilimbi14a,abadi2016tensorflow}: many \emph{worker} machines iteratively refine the model parameters using a subset of training data, i.e., a \emph{sample batch}, and communicate with the \emph{parameter servers} with respect to updates to the model parameters.
+Machine learning (ML) models, such as deep neural networks, are widely used for a range of applications to attain state-of-the-art performance~\cite{Krizhevsky12a,Farabet13a,Collobert11a,Sutskever14a}.
+Owing to their compute-intensive nature, ML models are often trained in a \emph{distributed} manner~\cite{Dean12a,Li14a,Chilimbi14a,abadi2016tensorflow}: many \emph{worker} threads iteratively process small subsets of the training data (i.e., \emph{sample batches}), and use the computed updates to refine the global model parameters.

-While existing distributed training practices~\cite{Dean12a,Chilimbi14a,goyal2017accurate,zhang2017poseidon} are mainly conducted on dedicated clusters with homogeneous workers, we believe that it would become increasingly more common to train new deep learning models using \emph{shared} clusters.
-Due to their shared nature, these clusters are {\em heterogeneous} in their hardware configurations and time varying in their resource availability.
-Naturally, workers running on less capable computing hardware would make slower progress, and have the potential to become \emph{stragglers}.

-Stragglers may negatively affect the performance of distributed deep learning training in two possible ways.
-Each iteration in the convergence process may need to take a longer period of time; or alternatively depending on the mechanism used for worker coordination, more iterations may be required for convergence.
-A typical mechanism for worker coordination, for example, is called Bulk Synchronous Parallel (BSP) model.
-It makes sure that workers are synchronized at the end of each iteration, and the amount of time it takes in each iteration may then be longer as fast workers have to wait for stragglers.

-In this paper, we seek to improve the overall performance of distributed training of deep models by reducing the amount of time taken in each iteration, and minimizing the number of iterations at the same time.
-At a high level, in a shared cluster with a heterogeneous environment, stragglers are mainly caused by the mismatch between the workload and processing capability at each worker, and the intuitive solution is to {\em apportion} the workload to these workers according to their processing capabilities.

-That said, existing load balancing approaches \cite{harlap2016addressing,blumofe1999scheduling,dinan2009scalable,acar2013scheduling} are not suitable for deep learning training.
-They are designed for cases where each iteration is sufficiently long so that stragglers can be detected and tackled, but iterations in deep learning training are quite short in general, lasting for a few seconds or even less than a second.
-In fact, it's unnecessary and even infeasible to address stragglers within iterations.
-For deep learning workloads, we find it's more appropriate to detect stragglers at the iteration boundaries, and tackle them by adjusting the size of their sample batches.

-In this work, we propose Load-Balanced Bulk Synchronous Parallel (LB-BSP), which adaptively apportions the size of each worker's sample batch with the objective of equalizing their processing times.
-This mechanism is referred to as {\em worker-adaptive batch sizing}.
-LB-BSP works effectively without introducing the extra overhead of fine-grained progress monitoring or load transfers, and can be easily implemented in modern deep learning frameworks.

-While each worker's processing time increases monotonically as its workload (represented by its batch size) increases, it remains a challenge how each worker's workload can be accurately apportioned so that the processing times of all the workers can be equalized.
-We first formulate our objective as a general optimization problem, and then customize the problem further with the specific characteristics of deep learning training.
-The result of such customization is a linear optimization problem that can be directly solved.